Do you remember the moment you knew you were meant to be a writer?

 So maybe you should welcome the ghosts from your past?

 Maybe you should summon the ghosts to challenge you inside today?

-Maybe you should request the ghosts visit you throughout 2017 so you can become the writer you’re meant to be?
+Maybe you should request the ghosts visit you throughout this year so you can become the writer you’re meant to be?